Penn Carey Law - Logo

 Recently:

-They have secured exciting wins for clients, including having successfully litigated motions to suppress illegally obtained evidence in felony drug cases which both protected clients’ constitutional rights and resulted in the State’s dropping of all felony charges.
+They have secured exciting wins for clients, including successfully litigating motions to suppress illegally obtained evidence in felony drug cases which both protected clients’ constitutional rights and resulted in the State’s dropping of all felony charges.

 Penn Carey Law’s Detkin IP & Technology Legal Clinic provides practical experience in the commercialization of creativity and innovation.
-Students in the Detkin Clinic are IP counselors to a variety of clients, which may include scientists, entrepreneurs, artists, and large and small entities within and outside of Penn.
+Students act as IP counselors to a variety of clients, which may include scientists, entrepreneurs, artists, and large and small entities within and outside of Penn.

 By helping a variety of clients with transactional IP issues, students practice at the intersection of law, business, technology, and the arts.
 The clinic has created strong collaborations with other Penn professional schools—including the Schools of Engineering and Applied Sciences, Medicine, Business [Wharton], and Arts and Sciences—to allow law students to gain an interdisciplinary perspective how best to serve clients.